 Automated messages that deploy at various points in the user’s time on your site are also seeing an increase in use and can present a great opportunity for targeted engagement.
 Think of different messages to great returning customers or those referred from a certain link.
 You can also set a time for messages to appear to anyone lingering, or who has had an item in their basket for a certain amount of time.
 You can also set a message to appear on pages that have otherwise had a high bounce rate to provoke conversation and extend their time on the page.

 Ready to automate your marketing?

-Create automated message flows that will be triggered by certain user actions: page visits and purchases, search queries, individual milestones, and so on.
-Use Automation 360 to reinforce your email flows with chatbot messages, web push notifications, and SMS.
+Create automated email flows that will be triggered by certain user actions: page visits and purchases, search queries, individual milestones, and so on.
+Use Automation 360 to reinforce your email flows with web push notifications and SMS.

 Another way to build trust is to use testimonials or point to an independent review aggregate from the likes of a TrustPilot page.
 Consumers generally read an average of ten online reviews before feeling happy enough to proceed.
 In fact, 91% of those between 18-34 years old trust an online review as much as a personal recommendation, while 93% of consumers overall say that reviews influence their purchasing decisions.